redux-json-api/redux-json-api/docs/apis/readEndpoint.md

 To read resource object from your API, you simply dispatch the function returned by `readEndpoint`.
 It will automatically read all resources from `data` and `included` keys on the response body, and append these to state.

+### Endpoint

+This action is very simple, in that the endpoint passed to the action creator is simply appended to the configured root path and endpoint.

+A dispatch of `readEndpoint('/tasks?include=createe')`, where root path/endpoint is configured to "https://api.example.org/v1", will make a `GET` request to "https://api.example.org/v1/tasks?include=createe".

 ### Example

 ```js